 If home remedies prove not to be effective for you, you can always turn to medical treatments

-A laser treatment destroys a wart by directing a beam of light at the growth.
+Laser treatment destroys a wart by directing a beam of light at the growth.
 This heats up and burns away the tiny blood vessels inside the wart.
 Without a blood supply, the wart is starved of the oxygen and nutrients that it needs to survive, causing it to drop off and disappear.

 Warts can be removed using liquid nitrogen during a procedure called cryotherapy.
 During this treatment, a specialist will apply liquid nitrogen to the wart using a swab or a spray bottle.
 This will freeze and destroy the wart, which can cause a stinging sensation.

 When a wart is removed via surgical excision, a scalpel is used to cut the lump out of the skin.
-The treatment takes between fifteen to thirty minutes to complete, and a local anaesthetic can be used to reduce discomfort.
+The treatment takes between fifteen to thirty minutes to complete, and a local anesthetic can be used to reduce discomfort.

-Ultimately, if your wart is causing you discomfort or distress, then over-the-counter products, home remedies and conventional surgical procedures offer a possible solution.
+Ultimately, if your wart is causing you discomfort or distress, then over-the-counter products, home remedies, and conventional surgical procedures offer a possible solution.
 These options vary in their effectiveness, as home remedies are generally less likely to produce results than medical treatments.
 Nevertheless, some home remedies can be conducted using items that you already have at home, and—provided that you perform them carefully and safely—can be worth trying.

 Importantly, if you have a suspicion that the lump on your skin might be something other than a wart, you must not perform any of the above home remedies.
 Instead, arrange an appointment with your doctor to have the growth examined.